The Ultimate Guide to Personal Branding for ConsultantsNov 14, 2022

 The appearance and types of deliverables are also a way to convey and portray your personal brand.
 Think about how you want to be perceived as it relates to your deliverables.

 11. Platforms and forums

-Identify the groups, organizations, platforms and forums that align to your personal brand.
-Know which platforms, organizations, groups and forums are NOT aligned to your personal brand.
-Knowing this part of your personal brand will help you be in the places that reinforce your personal brand, and avoid showing up in places (virtual or in person) that don’t align with the way you wan tot show up.
+Identify the groups, organizations, platforms, and forums that align to your personal brand.
+Know which platforms, organizations, groups, and forums are NOT aligned to your personal brand.
+Knowing this part of your personal brand will help you be in the places that reinforce your personal brand, and avoid showing up in places (virtual or in person) that don’t align with the way you want to show up.

 Our top 3 personal branding tips for independent consultants:

 Personal branding tip #1: Define your personal brand even if it feels like a hard or intangible

 Get clear on your personal branding as part of your routine as a consulting business owner.
 You want to make sure you are intentionally defining and managing your personal branding so it reflects the image, values, and energetics you want to portray to your target audience.